topos-theory/topos-theory.github.io/_posts/2015-12-02-deep-neural-decision-forests.md

 # And More

 Since this was generated collaboratively, we also have a document outlining questions, answers, explanations, references, thoughts, and more [here](https://docs.google.com/document/d/1-I6rlGdPlQ6cYYd6t07zRNtiW6KUk2UpVhv7-vM-21M/edit?usp=sharing).
 Feel free to comment on it.

+[^soft-attention]: Soft attention can be seen as either an intelligent weighted average, or treating the decision trees stochastically and taking the expected $$\pi$$ vector.
+See [Neural Machine Translation by Jointly Learning to Align and Translate](http://arxiv.org/abs/1409.0473) for more.

+[^baseline-network]: Our experiments were done using a library called [Treeano](https://github.com/diogo149/treeano).

+[^dngo-arch]: The architecture was based on the one from [Scalable Bayesian Optimization Using Deep Neural Networks](http://arxiv.org/abs/1502.05700).